 For those who can’t afford to run ads or pay influencers, simply putting a little time into content marketing on a weekly basis can pay off big time.
 But you do have to be patient!

-Traffic Source #5: Guest Blogging
+Drive Major Traffic Source #5: Guest Blogging

-Now, obviously, you can’t just do that without permission, so finding websites relevant to your niche and contacting them to offer them a free piece of content is where guest blogging really starts.
+Now, obviously, you can’t just do that without permission.
+So finding websites relevant to your niche and contacting them to offer a free piece of content is where guest blogging really starts.
 Let’s take the timber floor example above.
 This business should look for websites in the home decor niche (initially as this may be able to expand later) and offer them a piece of content relevant to that website AND the business eg. 5 Unusual Ways To Clean Your Hardwood Floor or Is Hardwood Floor Right For You?
 12 Fact To Help You Decide.

 The reason guest blogging works is two-fold.
 The main reason is that it is great for SEO.
 The links that you include within your article link back to your site, helping you create backlinks which build your SEO profile.
 Secondly, it boosts awareness and exposure for your brand